KozGrachev/Viral/README.md

 It is also an adaptation of the the popular boardgame "Pandemic", "Hot-zone North America" version, created by zmangames.

-Travel around town cleaning up the spread of three types of misinformation: "social"- misinformation from social networks and other online platforms, "relations"- misinformation from friend and relatives, and "community"- misinformation from other institutions around the town.
+Travel around town cleaning up the spread of three types of misinformation:
+"social" :iphone: misinformation from social networks and other online platforms "relations" :bearded_person: misinformation from friend and relatives
+"community" :convenience_store: misinformation from other institutions around the town.

 <code><img height="500" alt="Viral Logo" src="https://github.com/Bobik808/Viral/blob/main/assets/mainGame2.PNG"></code>